Chris Peckham, LCPC

 E-mail Ilene Marto Atiyah, B.Sc.

 Laura Silverman is a graduate of the University of Virginia with degrees in Sociology and Spanish.
-In 2007, at the age of 24, she found long-term recovery from alcohol abuse and mental illness.
+In 2007, at the age of 24, she entered long-term recovery from alcohol abuse and mental health concerns.
 Her lived experience inspired her to found The Sobriety Collective, a resource and blog created to celebrate multiple pathways to recovery from substance use disorder and mental illness.
 After spending close to a decade consulting for the U.S. Department of Agriculture, Laura entered the behavioral health field in a professional capacity.
-She strongly advocates for mental wellness and volunteers her time with Mental Health America's Awareness, Education and Engagement Committee serving the National Board of Directors.
-In January 2018, Laura became certified as an interventionist in the ARISE® model, an evidence-based, family systems approach of invitational intervention with continuing care.
-Some of her hobbies include playing guitar and piano, karaoke, practicing yoga, walking in nature, finding the perfect spirit-free beverage, and spending time with family and friends.
-Laura is truly excited to be at Potomac Pathways in a role well suited to her passion and purpose.
+She strongly advocates for mental wellness and volunteers her time with Mental Health America, SAMHSA's Recovery Month Planning Partners, and the Chris Atwood Foundation.
+Some of Laura's hobbies include playing guitar and piano, karaoke, practicing yoga, walking in nature, finding the perfect spirit-free beverage, and spending time with family and friends.

 E-mail Laura Silverman